 Mud covered his black dress pants and white button-up shirt he had ironed just that morning as he sprinted through the center of town on the previously dirt road.
 His heavy and clumsy steps made it increasingly difficult for him to move his legs rapidly as he struggled to pry each foot loose while maintaining a consistent stride.

 All that could be heard were the sloshing of his boots, his heavy breathing, and his bag that was tied over his shoulder that collided with his side and back.
 He prayed that the bottles withing that clanged in his bag would not break.
 The glass was relatively thick but a particularly solid collision would cause them to shatter.
 Periodically, he checked his vest pocket to ensure the contents within remained in place.

 An owl was heard somewhere in the distance but his hoots faded quickly as the man continued his vigilant run.

 His legs burned.
 It wasn’t as if he were in bad shape, quite the contrary.
 His trips to the gym were a morning ritual.
 Still, he had several miles to cover in a short amount of time, and even for an Olympic runner, such a feat would have proved daunting.
 For one who did not quite have that kind of skill, the task was nearly overwhelming.
 Only his desire to exact justice prevented him from giving up.

 Eventually, he arrived at the graveyard.
 His hands covered his knees as he desperately gasped for breath.

 He tried to remember whether he heard the clock strike twelve.
-The man was so focused on the run he could not think of anything else.
+He was so focused on the run he could not think of anything else.